matomo-org/developer-documentation/docs/4.x/generated/Piwik/Plugins/Live/VisitorDetailsAbstract.md

 <a name="renderVisitorDetails" id="renderVisitorDetails"></a>
 ### `renderVisitorDetails()`

-Called when rendering the visitor details in visit log returned array needs to look like this: array (
+Called when rendering the visitor details in visits log returned array needs to look like this: array (
          20,   // order id